-A. NSHE [Non-Discrimination] Policy Against Unlawful Discrimination and Harassment that Does Not Constitute Title IX Sexual Harassment
+A. NSHE Policy Against Unlawful Discrimination and Harassment that Does Not Constitute Title IX Sexual Harassment

-1. Policy Applicability and Sanctions.
+1. Policy Applicability and Sanctions

-[The Nevada System of Higher Education]NSHE is committed to providing a place of work and learning free of discrimination on the basis of a person's age (40 or older), disability, whether actual or perceived by others (including service-connected disabilities), gender (including pregnancy related conditions), military status or military obligations, sexual orientation, gender identity or expression, genetic information, national origin, race, color or religion (protected classes).
+NSHE is committed to providing a place of work and learning free of discrimination on the basis of a person's age (40 or older), disability, whether actual or perceived by others (including service-connected disabilities), gender (including pregnancy related conditions), military status or military obligations, sexual orientation, gender identity or expression, genetic information, national origin, race (including hair texture and protected hairstyles such as natural hairstyles, afros, bantu knots, curls, braids, locks and twists), color, or religion (protected classes).
 Discrimination on the basis of a protected class, including unlawful harassment, which is a form of discrimination, is illegal under federal and state law.
-Where unlawful discrimination is found to have occurred, [the] NSHE will act to stop the unlawful discrimination, to prevent its recurrence, to remedy its effects, and to discipline those responsible.
+Where unlawful discrimination is found to have occurred, NSHE will act to stop the unlawful discrimination, to prevent its recurrence, to remedy its effects, and to discipline those responsible.

-This policy also prohibits any discrimination based on a person's clothing or traits historically associated with national origin, race, color or religion, including, but not limited to, hair texture, hair style or headwear.
+[This policy also prohibits any discrimination based on a person's clothing or traits historically associated with national origin, race, color or religion, including, but not limited to, hair texture, hairstyle or headwear.]

-No employee, [er] student, or other member of the campus community, either in the workplace or in the academic environment, should be subject to unlawful discrimination.
+No employee, student, or other member of the campus community, either in the workplace or in the academic environment, should be subject to unlawful discrimination.
 It is expected that students, faculty and staff will treat one another and campus visitors with respect.

 All students, faculty, staff, and other members of the campus community are subject to this policy.
-Students, faculty, or staff who violate this policy are subject to discipline up to and including termination and/or expulsion, in accordance with the NSHE [Code] Code (or in the case of students, any applicable student code of conduct) or, in the case of classified employees and law enforcement personnel, the Nevada Administrative Code or, in the case of Desert Research Institute (DRI) technologists, the Technologists Manual.
+Students, faculty, or staff who violate this policy are subject to discipline up to and including termination and/or expulsion, in accordance with the NSHE Code (or in the case of students, any applicable student code of conduct) or, in the case of classified employees and law enforcement personnel, the Nevada Administrative Code and/or any collective bargaining agreement or, in the case of Desert Research Institute (DRI) technologists, the Technologists Manual.
 Other lesser sanctions may be imposed, depending on the circumstances.
 Complaints may also be filed against visitors, consultants, independent contractors, volunteers, service providers and outside vendors whose conduct violates this policy, with a possible sanction of limiting access to institution facilities and other measures to protect the campus community.